 The Divisia index for money weights the growth rate of each of the M4 component assets according to the extent to which they provide transaction services.
 These weights are a function of the interest rate on the asset, such that assets with a higher interest rate are assumed to provide fewer transaction services.

 Data are available quarterly from 1977 Q1 and monthly from September 1997.
-All components are seasonally adjusted.
+With the exception of rates of return, all components are seasonally adjusted.
 Levels are non break-adjusted whereas flows are break-adjusted.
-Publication of data will usually occur on the 21st working day following the end of the reporting period in Table A6.1 in Bankstats (Monetary and Financial Statistics) or subject to the published schedule of releases.
+Publication of data will usually occur on the 21st working day following the end of the reporting period in Table A6.1 in Bank of England Bankstats (Monetary and Financial Statistics) or subject to the published schedule of releases.

 Non-seasonally adjusted monthly data of the amounts outstanding and changes in the Divisia Money components are now also available via the Bank's Interactive Database.

 - UK-resident banks; a sample of UK-resident banks report data directly to the Bank of England on the form BE.
-Around 150 banks with eligible liabilities (BT£46) in excess of £400mn (positive or negative), or private sector holdings (BT items £2H and £3H or £29D) in excess of £1bn report data on a monthly basis.
+Banks with private sector holdings (BT items £2H and £3H or £29D) in excess of £1bn report data on a monthly basis.
 All data are reported in sterling, with foreign currency data converted to sterling at the middle spot sterling exchange rate at 4pm on the last working day of the month.

 All data are subject to revision if and when new information becomes available.
 For more information on revisions practices see the Explanatory Note on revisions, available here.